 With most cases of laminitis, there are generally three recognized stages:

-1) Subclinical laminitis: minor changes occur within the hoof but the horse only shows subtle signs.
+1) Subclinical laminitis: microscopic changes occur within the hoof and the horse only shows minimal or subtle signs.

-2) Acute laminitis: horse shows signs of pain in the feet, ranging from mild to severe.
+2) Acute laminitis: horse shows a sudden onset of lameness, with the degree of pain and severity of clinical signs ranging from mild to severe.

-3) Chronic laminitis: occurs when a horse has had several episodes of laminitis which have caused physical changes in the hooves.
-This usually includes coffin bone rotation.
+3) Chronic laminitis: occurs when a horse has had several episodes of laminitis or a prolonged course of pain following the initial episode, which have caused physical changes in the hooves, often including coffin bone rotation and/or sinking.
 Horses with chronic laminitis are at high risk for continued episodes.

 Prevalence and Risk Factors

 Unfortunately, laminitis is a highly prevalent condition affecting many horses worldwide.
 In a 1998 survey, 13% of US horse operations reported having a horse with laminitis.
-Of affected horses, nearly 5% had to be euthanized due to laminitis.
+Of affected horses, nearly 5% had to be euthanized due to their diagnosis.

-However, acute laminitis can occur in any horse that consumes a large amount of carbohydrates at once, such as when a horse gets into the grain bin or when transitioning to lush pasture in the spring.
+Acute laminitis can occur in any horse that consumes a large amount of carbohydrates at once, such as when a horse gets into the grain bin or in experimental overloads of corn starch or fructan.
 In an owner-reported survey, over 50% of the cases were suspected to be due to grazing lush pasture or grain overload.

 Early Warning Signs of Laminitis

-Laminitis often starts at the cellular level well before a horse becomes lame.
+Laminitis can be brewing and producing laminar damage before a horse becomes lame.
 Because of this, there are subtle warning signs that show up before major problems occur.

 Being vigilant for these signs and taking immediate measures might mean the difference between a mild case of laminitis and one that becomes completely debilitating.